Invasive Species in Nova Scotia

 Purple Loosestrife

-Fact Sheet Vascular Plant Lythrum salicaria | Other Names: Loosestrife, Spiked Loosestrife Description Stems arise from perennial rootstock.
-30-50 stalks can arise from a single
+VASCULAR PLANT Lythrum salicaria | Other Names: Loosestrife, Spiked Loosestrife Description Stems arise from perennial rootstock.
+30-50 stalks can arise from a single rootstock, but the average is between 1-15.

 Read More »